Bun SQlite Key Value

 readwrite?: boolean: Open the database as read-write (default: true).

-ttlMs?: boolean: Default time span in milliseconds before an entry written to the DB becomes invalid and is marked for deletion.
+ttlMs?: boolean: Default time span in milliseconds before an item written to the DB becomes invalid and is marked for deletion.

 maxExpiringItemsInDb?: number: Default value that specifies the maximum number of expiring items that may be in the database.
 Is used by the deleteOldExpiringItems() method as default value.